 No edition of Gaudeamus Muziekweek would be complete without ensemble Insomnio, based in Utrecht.
-In the Hertz hall, their ‘home base’, the ensemble opens the Festival Saturday.
+In the Hertz hall, their ‘home base’, the ensemble opens the weekend.

 Insomnio conducted by Ulrich Pöhl